Southern Sons: 1996–2018: After Southern Sons

 Jones was married to New Zealand-born Australian actress Rebecca Gibney from 1992–1995.
 The marriage ended in divorce.
 He reverted to his birth name of Irwin Thomas some years ago, and has recorded under that name with a new band.
 He also was in a band with INXS member Gary Beers called Mudhead, which released one album.
 In 1999 Jones played with John Farnham on his I Can't Believe He's 50 Tour and the Tour of Duty Concert for peacekeeping Australian troops in Dili, East Timor.
 From 2004 until 2011, he was involved with Melbourne band Electric Mary, releasing new music independently.
 He left Electric Mary in 2011 and relocated to New York City.

 Jones and Virgil Donati were part of Tina Arena's backing band for her In Deep tour.

 Donati is currently living and working in Los Angeles, running clinics and recording with a variety of artists including Steve Vai.
 He was a member of U.S. rock band Soul Sirkus in 2005.
 He also formed progressive metal/jazz fusion band Planet X in 2000 as well as touring with Allan Holdsworth since 2012.
 He has performed on many other artists albums as a session musician.

 Geoff Cain spent several years living in Spain, then returned to Australia.
 He is now living back in Warrnambool with his family, and is involved in his local music scene.

 Peter Bowman left the band before the release of Nothing But the Truth.
 Since leaving Southern Sons, Bowman has pursued songwriting and record production in the independent music sector, most notably working with Debra Byrne on her Sleeping Child album.

 A reunion tour is in the works.

 2019–present: Band reformation

 In November 2019, the band (minus Phil Buckle) reformed to be part of the One Electric Day concert at Cockatoo Island in Sydney, along with acts like John Farnham and James Reyne.
-Post-COVID-19, they are expected to continue further tours in Australia.
+Post-COVID-19, they are expected to continue further tours in Australia and toured in 2025.